kirtfitzpatrick/writer-reader/README.md

 Generally you'll define your Writers and Readers as `const`'s at the top of your stack and chart files.
-It makes the code more readable as well as easier for importing and use by the Readers that need to utilize the Writers to regenerate the correct key names to fetch the thing.
+It makes the code more readable as well as easier for `import` and use by the Readers that need to utilize the Writers to regenerate the correct key names to fetch the thing.

 This is based on the idea that you have many logically identical environments